-The goal of iteration is to get closer to the answer, solution, or discovery with each repetition.
-The concept and the solution eventually converge, such as in a math function or a scientific discovery, because you progress toward your desired result each time you iterate or tweak the product.
+Anyone can use the iterative process, but designers, developers, educators, scientists, and mathematicians most often utilize it.
+The concept and the solution eventually converge, such as in a math function or a scientific discovery, because you progress toward your desired result each time you iterate on the product.

 The iterative process is widespread across many industries.
 Most Agile projects use an iterative approach, incrementally improving the product with each cycle or sprint.
 The end of one iteration becomes the starting point for the next round.